-The two indicators a complexity $\beta$ and a degree of connectivity $\gamma$ show the structural differences between two networks of an equal size.
+The two indicators a complexity β and a degree of connectivity γ show the structural differences between two networks of an equal size.

 3.2.3.
-An average length per link (Eta index)
+An average length per edge (Eta index)

-Adding new nodes will cause the eta index to decrease as the average length per link declines.
+Adding new nodes will cause the eta index to decrease as the average length per edge declines.

-$$\eta = \frac{L}{e} \tag{6}$$
+$$\eta = \frac{L}{e} \qquad , \tag{6}$$

-where: L - is the total metro network route length, km; e - the number of links in metro network.
+where: L - is the total metro network route length, km; e - the total number of edges in metro network.

 This ratio indicates the intensity (density) of the stations in the network.